Mexican–American War: U.S. journalism during the war

 The Mexican–American War was the first U.S. war that was covered by mass media, primarily the penny press, and was the first foreign war covered primarily by U.S. correspondents.
 Press coverage in the United States was characterized by support for the war and widespread public interest and demand for coverage of the conflict.
 Mexican coverage of the war (both written by Mexicans and Americans based in Mexico) was affected by press censorship, first by the Mexican government and later by the American military.

 Walt Whitman enthusiastically endorsed the war in 1846 and showed his disdainful attitude toward Mexico and boosterism for Manifest Destiny: "What has miserable, inefficient Mexico—with her superstition, her burlesque upon freedom, her actual tyranny by the few over the many—what has she to do with the great mission of peopling the new world with a noble race?
 Be it ours, to achieve that mission!"

-The coverage of the war was an important development in the U.S., with journalists as well as letter-writing soldiers giving the public in the U.S. "their first-ever independent news coverage of warfare from home or abroad."
+The coverage of the war was an important development in the U.S., with journalists as well as letter-writing soldiers giving the public in the U.S. "their first-ever independent news coverage of warfare from home or abroad".
 During the war, inventions such as the telegraph created new means of communication that updated people with the latest news from the reporters on the scene.
 The most important of these was George Wilkins Kendall, a Northerner who wrote for the New Orleans Picayune, and whose collected Dispatches from the Mexican War constitute an important primary source for the conflict.
 With more than a decade's experience reporting urban crime, the "penny press" realized the public's voracious demand for astounding war news.
-Moreover, Shelley Streetby demonstrates that the print revolution, which preceded the U.S.-Mexican War, made it possible for the distribution of cheap newspapers throughout the country.
-This was the first time in U.S. history that accounts by journalists instead of opinions of politicians had great influence in shaping people's opinions about and attitudes toward a war.
+Moreover, Shelley Streetby demonstrates that the print revolution, which preceded the U.S.–Mexican War, made it possible for the distribution of cheap newspapers throughout the country.
+This was the first time in U.S. history that accounts by journalists instead of opinions of politicians had great influence in shaping people's opinions about and attitudes toward war.
 Along with written accounts of the war, war artists provided a visual dimension to the war at the time and immediately afterward.
 Carl Nebel's visual depictions of the war are well known.

 By getting constant reports from the battlefield, Americans became emotionally united as a community.
 News about the war caused extraordinary popular excitement.
 In the spring of 1846, news about Taylor's victory at Palo Alto brought up a large crowd that met in the cotton textile town of Lowell, Massachusetts.
 In Chicago, a large concourse of citizens gathered in April 1847 to celebrate the victory of Buena Vista.
 New York celebrated the twin victories at Veracruz and Buena Vista in May 1847.
 Generals Taylor and Scott became heroes for their people and later became presidential candidates.
 Polk had pledged to be a one-term president, but his last official act was to attend Taylor's inauguration as president.